mulesoft-labs/data-weave-grimoire/Readme.md

 Let's start defining some concepts:

 ## Wizard
-A `wizard` is just a name that we trust and we want to have all their `spells` available.
+A `wizard` is just a user that we trust and we want to have all their `spells` available.

 A `wizard` has a `grimoire`, a GitHub repository that is inferred by `https://github.com/${wizard_name}/${wizard_name}-data-weave-grimoire`, that includes all the `spells` from this `wizard`.